hydroper/ts4air/docs/features-and-comparison-to-actionscript.md

 ## Reflection

 - `for..in` does not iterate keys from, for example, instance properties, but it does still iterate plain object keys.

+## NPM

+Not all packages from the NPM ecosystem may be reused because of some features, including:

+- Use of features beyond ECMA-262 3rd edition
+- Use of Node.js `exports`.
+It might be supported later.